 One of the best iOS Recovery tools is iOS System Recovery which allows you to resolve common bugs and software issues with iOS devices without losing your valuable data.
 There are multiple situations when using iOS System Recovery is a smart idea such as:

-– Your iOS device has frozen up during a recent software update.
+– Your iOS device has frozen up during a recent iOS 11 update.

 – The device is stuck and not responding.